move to content

 Last year, about half of the recipients earnings-related allowance from Super Unemployment Fund were paid an adjusted daily allowance.

-Changes to take effect on 1 August 2024 based on the latest available information.
+Changes to take effect on 1 August 2024

 In 2022, Super Unemployment Fund paid job alternation allowances to 160 recipients.

-Changes to take effect in September 2024 based on the latest available information.
+Changes to take effect in September 2024

 The employment requirement for unemployment benefits will be changed to be determined based on income.
 This means that the right to the allowance will no longer depend on the number of hours worked before unemployment.
 Whether or not the applicant meets the employment requirement would be assessed solely on the basis of income.